zipvilization/Zipvilization/world/civilization/index.md

 And it should not try.

-Civilization begins where all of those structures meet participation.
+Civilization begins where those structures meet participation.

 Where Colonists make decisions.

-Where territories interact.
+Where Territories interact.

-Where resources acquire strategic meaning.

 Where cooperation becomes possible.